TripSit/TripBot/README.md

 Denied Features:
 * Rainbow Role  - Changing the role color every few seconds: Discord would want to murder me for abusing the API.
 * Karma++ - This would require the Messages privilege, and discord doesn't give out this permission lightly.
 Instead, the idea is to react with an emoji to show your support!
-We can try to use the :ts_up: as good karma and the :reddit_downvote:  as bad
+We can try to use the :karma_upvote: as good karma and the :karma_downvote:  as bad